yaoyaohuanghuang/DSGC/README.md

 python main.py --dataset [dataset_name]
 ```
 Simple test on the signed stochastic block model SSBM(N=1000, p=0.01, K=5, eta=0.01).
 Dataset_name can be choosen from sp1500 and rainfall.

+### Current Authors
+If you have problems with the code please contact:
+xxx: ...@...
+xxx: ...@...